ymoyao/YHHeadScrollView/README.md

 ####Objective-C
 You Must Notice Follow Tips:
-- if your project is buid by objective-c ,you must new a file by named "yourobjectName-Bridging-Header.h"
+- If your project is buid by objective-c ,you must new a file by named "yourobjectName-Bridging-Header.h"
-- and then copy the file Path of "yourobjectName-Bridging-Header.h" to your targert's Build Settings  -> Objective-C Bridging Header
+- And then copy the file Path of "yourobjectName-Bridging-Header.h" to your targert's Build Settings  -> Objective-C Bridging Header
-- at last add "#import "yourobjectName-Swift.h"" into the file of you use, and you can init like the follow code
+- At last add "#import "yourobjectName-Swift.h"" into the file of you use, and you can init like the follow code

 ``` objc
 - (void)viewDidLoad{